 Work should be also fun.
 Create some weekly posts that involve something funny.
 This will help all of your members: the new ones will know that they will be comfortable in your group, and the older ones will feel better.

 There are tons of ideas that you can use.
-Not to mention that these will be great engagement posts that will bring your members all together.
+Not to mention that these will be great engagement posts that will bring your members altogether.

 I wrote some fun engagement ideas for Facebook Groups right in my previous article.
 Just a give you an idea, you can post the following:

-- Tell your favorite TV series/movie using only emojis;
+- Tell your favorite TV series/movie using just emojis;

 - Share the funniest joke you know;

 - How’s your Friday night, using only gifs.